grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/04 SAML SSO/01 Azure AD.md

 ## Add Azure AD as an IdP

+This procedure covers the same material of the previous sections, but adds granular detail:

 1. Navigate to [https://portal.azure.com/](https://portal.azure.com/).
 2. Log in to Azure Portal and go to **Azure Active Directory** tab.
 3. Select the **Enterprise applications** service.